leejoramo/UUCGV/UUCGV ByLaws.md

 ## Article VIII: TEAMS

 UUCGV is organized around Teams responsible for conducting the work of the Church.
-Teams will be defined to primarily report to the Board, the TLC, or COM.
+Teams will be defined to primarily report to the Board, the TLC, or the Minister.

 Standing Teams are described in the bylaws.
 The Leaders of Standing Teams are elected at the Annual Meeting and are subject Term Limits.

+> Lee: Note: Rewrite

 Ad-Hoc Teams are created by the Board either via Policies and may be temporary or continuing in nature.
 Leaders of Ad-Hoc Teams are appointed by the Board.